 - Immune checkpoint inhibitors block a protein on cancer cells that stop the immune system from attacking.

-- Treatment vaccines are made up of cancer cells, partial cancer cells or antigens enhance the immune system.
+- Treatment vaccines are made up of cancer cells, partial cancer cells, or antigens to enhance the immune system.

 - T-cell transfer therapy boosts the natural ability of your T cells to fight cancer.